kilfour/QuickPulse/README.md

 **Capturing the trace**

 To observe what flows through, we can add an `IArtery`.
-There are a few ways to do this—here’s one using `SetArtery` directly on the signal.
+There are a few ways to do this—here's one using `SetArtery` directly on the signal.

 ```csharp
 [Fact]